 Exterior cladding is not just about aesthetics.
 Here are some of the main benefits:

-Cladding shields your home from weather-related damage such as rain, wind, and snow.
+Cladding shields your home from weather-related damage like rain, wind, and snow.
 It also provides a barrier against UV radiation, preventing the structure from degrading under sunlight.

 2. Improved Insulation